 Julie Mehretu is co-organized by the Los Angeles County Museum of Art and the Whitney Museum of American Art, New York.

-Curators: Christine Y. Kim, Associate Curator of Contemporary Art, Los Angeles County Museum of Art; with Rujeko Hockley, Assistant Curator, Whitney Museum of American Art, New York.
-The Walker Art Center presentation is coordinated by Siri Engberg, Senior Curator of Visual Arts.
+Christine Y. Kim, curator of Contemporary Art, Los Angeles County Museum of Art; with Rujeko Hockley, Arnhold Associate Curator, Whitney Museum of American Art, New York.
+The Walker’s presentation is coordinated by Siri Engberg, senior curator and director, Visual Arts.

 LACMA, Los Angeles: November 3, 2019–September 7, 2020

 High Museum of Art, Atlanta: October 24, 2020–January 31, 2021

 Whitney Museum of American Art, New York: March 19–August 8, 2021

 Walker Art Center, Minneapolis: October 16, 2021–March 6, 2022

 Download this exhibition resource for teachers of K–12 students.